Apartment now has permanent, hi-speed cable internet with easy WiFi access!

 Just steps from Green line trolley stop (Fenwood Rd./ Green line E) to Downtown and everywhere in between! (less than 10 mins train ride to downtown.)

 The apartment compactly sleeps 2.
 Groups of 2 of all ages have stayed at the apartment and have enjoyed their stay.
-A few times, 3 budget strapped students have stayed there and apparently gotten sleep--I don't recommend it though -- that's a tight squeeze!
-The bed is Twin-size with a second trundle twin-size under.
-Roll out at night, roll away during the day.
-The mattress thicknesses are such that they line up to kind of create a level, California King sized, expanse.
+A few times, 3 budget strapped students have stayed there and apparently gotten sleep-- that's a squeeze! *Update* The bed is a full as people said --and it has been for months but now once again has a frame and is now well above the floor (-; (July '14).
 If you have specific mattress preferences, I can give you an idea of whether it will work for you before booking--just ask.

 tiled bath with real tub, hardwood floors, windows overlooking street, high ceiling in the room, and mini-kitchenette (half stovetop, fridge, toaster over, microwave, sink & cabinets).